top of page

 Issue

-Organized labor (unions) have allowed workers to engage in collective bargaining agreements to attain higher pay, better working conditions, and acquire additional benefits.
-However, is allowing workers the ability to "strong arm" their employers into negotiations that good of a policy for the nation?
+In the past, organized labor (unions) have allowed workers to engage in collective bargaining agreements to attain higher pay, better working conditions, and acquire additional benefits.
+However, is allowing workers the ability to go on strike and "strong arm" their employers into negotiations that good of a policy for the nation?

 Solution

-Another concern is that when unions go on strike, they may negatively affect the rest of the nation.
-For example, transportation-related unions (e.g., railway, shipping, trucking) have enormous influence on the nation's supply chain.
+Another concern is that when unions go on strike, they may negatively affect the rest of the nation that don't benefit from their negotiations.
+For example, transportation-related unions (e.g., railway, shipping, trucking) have enormous influence on a number of products due to directly affecting their supply chain.
 If any of these groups go on strike, it causes a cascading effect on other industries that don't directly benefit from the union's demands.
 This causes an unfair amount of influence that a particular union has on the rest of the nation.

 From a legal perspective, union workers who go on strike with the intention to threaten companies to meet their demands or their businesses will fail, is essentially extortion.
-Legislation needs to be considered that will allow the Justice Department to file criminal charges against striking workers or the problem may never be resolved.
+Legislation needs to be considered that will allow the Justice Department to file charges against striking workers, or the issue of their criminal conduct may never be resolved.

-When looking at the whole picture, there are approximately 15 million union workers in America that has a population of over 340 million.
-So, should so few dictate the welfare of everyone else?
+There are approximately 15 million union workers in America that has a population of over 340 million.
+Should so few dictate the welfare of everyone else?

 bottom of page